Buy USDINR; target of 71.20 - 71.30: ICICI Direct

-ICICI Direct expects Open interest increased almost 4.85% in the previous session • Utilise downsides in the pair to initiate long positions.
+ICICI Direct expects Open interest declined almost 1.5% in the previous session • Utilise downsides in the pair to initiate long positions.

 ICICI Direct's currency report on USDINR